Stellate Ganglion Block

 Are there risks?

-The risks for the procedure are typically low, but can include misplacement of the needle resulting in bleeding, nerve injury, pneumothorax (collapsed lung), or esophageal perforation.
+The risks for the procedure are typically low but can include misplacement of the needle resulting in bleeding, nerve injury, pneumothorax (collapsed lung), or esophageal perforation.
 Risks secondary to the spread of the anesthetic include drug allergy, seizure (if the medication is injected into a blood vessel), brachial plexus block (numb arm on side of block that lasts as long as the life of the anesthetic injected), spinal or epidural block (transient weakness and/or numbness from neck down as long as the life of the anesthetic injected), hoarseness (from anesthetizing recurrent laryngeal nerve), and shortness of breath (from anesthetizing phrenic nerve).
-Lastly, with any penetration of skin and soft tissues the risk of infection always exists.
+Lastly, with any penetration of the skin and soft tissues, the risk of infection always exists.